risewithus/BackendAssessment/README.md

 # Backend Assessment
-This Assessment for JR. .NET Developers
+This Assessment for JR .NET Developers